The Best Black Friday Marketing Campaigns of All Time

 Source: BSS commerce

-About the company: Cards Against Humanity is a fill-in-the-blank party game.
+About the company: Cards Against Humanity is a fill-in-the-blank party game for adults.

-The idea: While other brands are trying to reduce prices as much as possible, Cards Against Humanity raises them.
+The 2013 campaign: While other brands were reducing prices as much as possible, Cards Against Humanity raiseds them.
 Such a mockery of a Black Friday and Cyber Monday sales culture!

 Source: Business Insider

-It’s quite a bold move, but if it correlates with your brand like in the case of Cards Against Humanity, then why not?
+It’s quite a bold move, but if it fits into your brand like in the case of Cards Against Humanity, then why not?

 “Buy Less.
 Buy Better” by Hiut Denim